ArdentHeavyIndustries/2pir/README.md

 	Address of the serial port to connect to; for example, /dev/ttyUSB0 for USB or /dev/ttyS0 for direct serial.
 	If using --fake, an arbitrary text file can be used.
 This defaults to /dev/ttyUSB0 ( or ./test-io.out for --fake )

+--verbose
+	Verbosity of logging output.
+A value of 0 only prints or logs errors, 1 prints and logs informational messages, and 2 logs debug information.

 Requires Device-SerialPort-1.04
 Required package: libdevice-serialport-perl